informaticon/pb-exception-framework/CONTRIBUTING.md

 ## Submitting changes

-Please send a GitHub Pull Request to the main with a clear list of what you've done.
+Please send a GitHub Pull Request to the main branch with a clear list of what you've done and what you'd like to achieve with the change.
 Please follow our coding conventions (below).

 Always write a clear log message for your commits.